 How much of your life have you wasted doing things you don’t like to do?
-If you’re like most people, you’ve probably said yes to a ton of things that you don’t actually want to do, either because you felt bad or were peer pressured into it.
+If you’re like most people, you’ve probably said yes to a ton of things that you don’t want to do, either because you felt bad or were peer pressured into it.

 A great way to improve your life is to learn to say no. Saying no to a night on the town when drinks aren’t in your budget isn’t going to destroy a friendship.
-Politely declining a request isn’t going to destroy a relationship (and if it does – the person who is trying to guilt you is probably toxic, and we already talked about removing toxic people from your life).
+Politely declining a request isn’t going to kill a relationship (and if it does – the person who is trying to guilt you is probably toxic, and we already talked about removing toxic people from your life).

 Start a Side Hustle

-I started selling the books I’ve read, the collectibles I no longer need, and all my other extras on Ebay.
+I started selling the books I’ve read, the collectibles I no longer need, and all my other extras on eBay.
 I also have a bin that’s ready for donation.
-As I continue going through my old things, listing this and donating that, I get a sense of freedom.
+As I continue going through my old things, listing this, and donating that, I get a sense of freedom.
 I don’t need this stuff.
 I’ve dragged some of it across the country twice, and why?
 There’s no reason to keep it other than that I have it.
 And as it turned out, the stuff became a hindrance to move.
 Moving is only expensive because I have so much stuff.
 This stuff now owns me, rather than the other way around.